nasa/ExoMiner/explainability/README.md

 i.e., that it is neutral for the classification of the example.

 Hyper-parameters
-- Change in score threshold
+- Change in explainability score threshold

 Algorithm
 1. For feature f_1, ..., f_L
       1. For example e_1, ..., e_K
          1. Replace feature f_l by zero array in example e_k.
          2. Use model to run inference on this modified example and produce an 'occlusion' score _occl_score_.
-         3. Subtract from the new score the original one, i.e., delta_score = occl_score - original_score
+         3. Subtract from the new score the original one, i.e., explain_score = occl_score - original_score

-Run script `run_exp_occlusion.py` to conduct a feature occlusion experiment.
+Run script `run_occlusion.py` to conduct a feature occlusion experiment.
 The configuration file `config_occlusion.yaml` defines the parameters for the run.

-### Model-based Positive Class Replacement
+### Normal Class Explainability (NOREX)
 This method is based on the concept of planet that the model learns from the training data.
 A set of examples highly scored by the model is chosen as representative prototypes of planets.
 For each one of these, groups of features are sequentially replaced by the corresponding features from the example which we are trying to explain.
 If such replacement